 The IndED “Young Citizen” Program offers children a deeper understanding of community engagement and civic (and civil) discourse through creative and fun experiences.
 They will learn basic argument and debate skills, as well as how to explore topics and solve problems with people they disagree with.
 Public speaking, persuasion, and community service are also amongst the ideas explored, every week.
 The “Young Citizen” Program will have special guests, including local public leaders, entrepreneurs, and non-profit leaders.
 Based on student interest, they will form teams to accomplish community service projects and different formats for engagement and conversation.

-Our First Guest for March 21st is Hugh Forsythe, a two-star Air Force General, and the newest member of the Leesburg, VA, Town Council.
+- Our First Guest for March 21st was Hugh Forsythe, a two-star Air Force General, and the newest member of the Leesburg, VA, Town Council.

 Seeing the World Through the Arts — Wednesdays (Starting March 15, 2017)